mistweaverco/kikao.nvim/README.md

 How does it work?

-- When you open neovim, kikao will for an existing session file for the project.
+- When you open neovim, kikao will look for an existing session file for the project.
 - If there is a session file, it'll be loaded.
 - When you close neovim, kikao will save the session file in the project root.